Rockchip: Open-source commitment

-Rockchip provides open source software on GitHub and maintains a wiki Linux SDK website to offer free downloads of SoC hardware documents and software development resources as well as third-party development kits info.
-The chipsets available are RK3399, RK3288, RK3328 and RK3036.
+Rockchip provides open source software on GitHub and maintains a wiki Linux SDK website to offer free downloads of SoC hardware documents and software development resources as well as third-party development kit info.

+On December 18, 2025, FFmpeg filed a Digital Millennium Copyright Act (DMCA) takedown request at GitHub against Rockchip for copying thousands of lines of code from FFmpeg's libavcodec in its Media Process Platform video acceleration libraries and applying another license over the code.
+GitHub disabled the repository.
+FFmpeg allege they were ignored for two years.

 Markets and competition

 In the market for SoCs for tablets, Rockchip faces competition with Allwinner Technology, MediaTek, Intel, Actions Semiconductor, Spreadtrum, Leadcore Technology, Samsung Semiconductor, Qualcomm, Broadcom, VIA Technologies and Amlogic.

 After establishing a position early in the developing Chinese tablet SoC market, in 2012 it faced a challenge by Allwinner.
 In 2012, Rockchip shipped 10.5 million tablet processors, compared to 27.5 million for Allwinner.

-However, for Q3 2013, Rockchip was forecast to ship 6 million tablet-use application processors in China, compared to 7 million for Allwinner who mainly shipped single-core products.
+However, for Q3 2013, Rockchip was forecast to ship 6 million tablet-use application processors in China, compared to 7 million for Allwinner, who mainly shipped single-core products.

 Rockchip was reported to be the number one supplier of tablet-use application processors in China in Q4 2013, Q1 2014 and Q2 2014.

 Chinese SoC suppliers that do not have cellular baseband technology are at a disadvantage compared to companies such as MediaTek that also supply the smartphone market as white-box tablet makers increasingly add phone or cellular data functionality to their products.

 Intel Corporation made investments into the tablet processor market, and was heavily subsidizing its entry into the low-cost tablet market as of 2014.

 Cooperation with Intel

 In May 2014, Intel announced an agreement with Rockchip to jointly deliver an Intel-branded mobile SoC platform based on Intel's Atom processor and 3G modem technology.
 Under the terms of the agreement, the two companies will deliver an Intel-branded mobile SoC platform.
 The quad-core platform will be based on an Intel Atom processor core integrated with Intel's 3G modem technology, and is expected to be available in the first half of 2015.
 Both Intel and Rockchip will sell the new part to OEMs and ODMs, primarily into each company's existing customer base.

 As of October 2014, Rockchip was already offering Intel's XMM 6321, for low-end smartphones.
-It has two chips: a dual-core application processor (either with Intel processor cores or ARM Cortex-A5 cores) with integrated modem (XG632) and an integrated RF chip (AG620) that originates from the cellular chip division of Infineon Technologies (which Intel acquired some time ago).
+It has two chips, a dual-core application processor (either with Intel processor cores or ARM Cortex-A5 cores) with integrated modem (XG632), and an integrated RF chip (AG620) that originates from the cellular chip division of Infineon Technologies (which Intel acquired some time ago).
 The application processor may also originate from Infineon or Intel.